noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_010_Basic_Commands.md

 ## Istalling new commands

 Installing some commands requires you to be an administrator on the system.
 The administrators are referred to as "super users."
-On the turing.cs system most students are not super users, but if you install Ubuntu on a laptop you will have super user rights.
+On the woz.cs system most students are not super users, but if you install Ubuntu on a laptop you will have super user rights.

 For now you don't need to know all of these distributions.
 But you do need to know that there are different distributions.
-You should know that the turing.cs system is running Ubuntu which is based on the Debian distribution.
+You should know that the woz.cs system is running Ubuntu which is running Fedora which is an rpm-based system.
+The different distributions all worm much the same, but they will have different ways of installing software.

 Three main types of distributions
 * Debian Based  (.deb)
   * Debian
-  * Ubuntu, Kubuntu, etc
+  * Ubuntu, Kubuntu, Lubuntu, etc
   * Mint
   * Pop!
 * Red Hat (.rpm based)